wesovilabs/templatizer/README.md

 ![Templatizer](docs/templatizer-step3.png)

-3. Once the variables are filled click on Process template
+1. Once the variables are filled click on Process template and a tarball named `templatizer.tar.gz` will be downloaded.

-4. A targ.gz file is automatically generated and downloaded on your local machine.